akashvadnala/akashvadnala/README.md

 ### About me

-Incoming SDE @VISA Inc. Student at NIT Calicut.
-I love web developing and to solve coding problems.
+Software Engineer at Visa Inc. Graduated from NIT Calicut.